gasdotzip/gas-contracts/README.md

 **WARNING:** Do not send less than $1.00 USD or more than $50.00 USD **PER CHAIN** to the deposit() function.
 Please contact us in [Discord](https://discord.gg/gasdotzip) via a support ticket if you have accidentally done so.

 To call the `deposit()` function, you must supply a list of destination chain IDs and a destionation address you desire to recieve the outbound funds.
 The destination address does not have to be the same address sending the inbound source transaction.
 The destination chain IDs are **not** the native chain IDs of each blockchain, they are internal chain IDs designated by Gas.zip.
-Please see [Chain Support](/gas/chain-support/outbound) for this list of chain IDs.
+Please see [Chain Support](https://dev.gas.zip/gas/chain-support/outbound)  this list of chain IDs.

 ### Mutiple Destination Chains